tanzislam/cryptopals/README.md

    https://www.gnu.org/software/make/manual/make.html#Overriding).
  - The above variables may be either relative paths or absolute paths.

+You can even do an out-of-source build. `cd` into an unrelated directory (it can be outside the repo or an uncommitted subdirectory inside the repo) and then run `make -f path/to/GNUmakefile`.
+The build system will adjust VPATH by itself, so you do not need to specify it yourself.
+(The `clean` target in this case leaks some files, but you can `rm -rf` the entire build directory yourself anyway.)

 Some solutions will require the location of a Hunspell dictionary to be provided in the `HUNSPELL_AFFIX_PATH` and `HUNSPELL_DICT_PATH` environment variables.